-Communicating accomplishments and lessons learned can help honor and strengthen those doing the work.
-Celebrating successes can help sustain the work of becoming a Healthier City or community.
+Communicating accomplishments and lessons learned can help honor and strengthen the work and those doing it.
+Celebrating successes can help sustain efforts to become a healthier municipality, city, or community.

 Key Questions to Consider